brainsum/d8media/modules/contrib/entity_embed/README.md

   and the file is an image.

-Configuration for the Entity Embed Display plugin can be provided by using a `data-entity-embed-settings` attribute, which contains a JSON-encoded array value.
+Configuration for the Entity Embed Display plugin can be provided by using a `data-entity-embed-display-settings` attribute, which contains a JSON-encoded array value.
 Note that care must be used to use single quotes around the attribute value since JSON-encoded arrays typically contain double quotes.